The Science Of Scary: Why It's So Fun To Be Freaked Out

 New discoveries, everyday mysteries and the science behind the headlines — all in about 10 minutes, every weekday.
 Short Wave is science for everyone, using a lot of creativity and a little humor.
 Subscribe to the podcast, and follow @NPRScience on Twitter.

-We have a listener, Andy Decker, who wants to know why he's into scary things, because it's very counter-intuitive for him that people would willingly put themselves into scary situations.
+We have a listener, Andy Decker, who wants to know why he's into scary things, because it's very counterintuitive for him that people would willingly put themselves into scary situations.

 It sounds like this person is probably a high-sensation seeker.
 Sensation seeking is a fascinating psychological personality trait.
 These people — they like being put into scary and sometimes terrifying situations.